5 of the best U.S. beaches with Hyatt hotels

 These are hotels where you can use points from cards like World of Hyatt Credit Card for free nights.
 So you won’t be breaking the bank on your summer getaway.

 5 Hyatt hotels near top U.S. beaches for award stays

 If surf and sand is your thing, you can’t beat the Hyatt Regency Huntington Beach Resort and Spa.
 This hotel has beachfront at one of the top surfing spots in the world, Surf City USA.

-The Sapphire Preferred offers 80,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
+The Sapphire Preferred offers 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 And those points can be transferred to Hyatt at a 1:1 ratio.

 That’s a savings of at least $1,080 on a three-night stay — an incredible deal from just a single sign-up bonus.

 You don’t have to stick to the beach because there are pools with waterslides for the kids (or kids at heart)!
 Reviewers give this hotel high marks for service and location.
 And, you’ll be in Orange County, so it’s easy driving distance to local culture and cafes if you decide to strike out.

 Watch amazing, colorful sunsets at the Hyatt Regency Clearwater Beach Resort and Spa on the Gulf of Mexico.
 It’s located near Tampa, on a strip of beach along the water.

 Nights here cost ~$400, or 25,000 Hyatt points per night.

 This hotel is ideal for family vacations because you’ll be near Busch Gardens and the Clearwater Marine Aquarium for fun day trips.
 And there’s also a Camp Hyatt with day-long supervised activities for the little ones.